Skip to Content

 Step 3:

-Add 45g (~3 tablespoons) of vegan butter to the bowl and use your fingers to rub it into the dry mixture until well combined.
+Add 45g (~3 tablespoons) of vegan margarine to the bowl and use your fingers to rub it into the dry mixture until well combined.
 When you’re done, the mixture should be dry and crumbly.

 Step 4: